Kamal-R-Albousafi/DiffDockVdW/README.md

    ```
    wget https://github.com/Kamal-R-Albousafi/DiffDockVdW/releases/download/v1.1.3/diffdockvdw_models.tar.gz
    ```
 5. You are now ready to run inference.
-Placing the confidence_model and score_model folders into your DiffDockVdW directory will allow inference to be run with the following command (within a sbatch file):
+Placing the confidence_model and score_model folders into your DiffDockVdW directory will allow inference to be run with the following command (within a sbatch file; ensure your chosen partition has a gpu available):

 ```
 # Example inference command